DSAatUSU/tawrmac/README.md

 | UN Trade            | 20          | 200           | 100            | 172            | uniform  |
 | UN Vote             | 20          | 100           | 100            | 172            | uniform  |
 | Contact             | 10          | 32            | 100            | 172            | recent   |

+*For columns with multiple values, the first value corresponds to random NS, the second to historical NS, and the third to inductive NS.

 ### Model Training